shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 ### Objective

-The product offer in Shopgate corresponds to the product offer in the merchant’s online shop.
+The product offer in Shopgate corresponds to the product offer in the merchants online shop.

 ### Procedure